 - Applicable visa fee (US Dollar or Nepalese Rupee.)

 While Nepalese immigration say all major currencies are accepted USD & NPR are the safest bets.
 GBP & Euro would be next.
 If you do not have these currencies there is an ATM there.
 If the ATM is not working there is a currency exchange booth (you'll need to leave your passport with an official to go outside).

 If the ATM & the currency exchange booth are closed/broken/unattended then there will be money changers outside along with taxi men - you'll get a terrible rate but you should be able to change major currencies with them.
 Personally, I'd stick with having some USD.

 Do read this blog post about arriving into Kathmandu international airport to get a feel on what to expect.

-Visa application forms are available on stands as you enter the immigration lounge at the international airport following arrival via plane.
-There are no pens so make sure you have your own.
+Visa application machines now take all your details as you enter the immigration lounge at the international airport following arrival via plane.